Vickie Smith | 12/7/2017 7:08:35 PM

 Wild rice is not a cultivated rice in Louisiana and does not meet the requirement of 1 cup rice for this contest.
 Dishes containing rice products such as rice cereal, rice flour, etc. must also contain cooked rice.
 "Rice Crispy" cereal cannot be used as rice for this cookery.

-New Contest - Sweet Potato Cookery
+Sweet Potato Cookery

 Dishes will be entered as follows: Elementary (4th-5th grade), Middle School (6th-8th grade), and Senior High (9th-12th grade).
 Only one dish can be entered in this contest.
 The sweet potato dish must contain a minimum of one cup fresh, frozen or canned sweet potatoes.
 The categories are: 1) Desserts and 2) Other Sweet Potato Dish.